Tiggax/zakljucna_naloga/src/sec/3metode.typ

 $

 The system was defined with constants seen in @constants.
-It should be assumed, that any omitted values will be as in @constants. #todo[a je bolš da je tabela kot priloga?]
+It should be assumed, that any omitted values will be as in @constants.

 #import "/src/figures/mod.typ": constants_fig